Babybox

 Common Mistakes

-- Modeling Babies as Contacts: Attempting to use the standard Contact object for babies, who lack emails/logins, leading to “ghost” users and poor data quality.
+- Modeling Babies as Contacts: Using the standard Contact object for babies, who lack emails or logins.
+This creates “ghost” users and poor data quality.

-- Custom Subscription Engine: Building a massive custom Apex engine for recurring billing instead of using a clean object structure (
+- Custom Subscription Engine: Building a large custom Apex engine for recurring billing instead of using a clean object structure (

-- Sync Label Generation: Using a synchronous pattern for shipping label generation, which causes UI timeouts during high-volume order placement.
+- Sync Label Generation: Using a synchronous pattern for shipping label generation.
+This causes UI timeouts during high-volume order placement.

 Strong Patterns